vesuxyz/docs/docs/user-guides/multiply-basics.md

 In this example, you're increasing your exposure to ETH by borrowing USDC.
 This doubles your exposure (2x) to ETH and increases your position's APY from 8% to 15.59%, reflecting the higher potential returns but also the increased risk.
 Your loan-to-value (LTV) rises to 50%, and the liquidation price is set at $1,716.66, meaning that if ETH's price falls to this level, your position gets liquidated.

-If you click on "More details," you'll see a breakdown of your Multiply position.
+If you click on "More details" you'll see a breakdown of your Multiply position.

 ![Multiply UI - More details](images/multiply-ui-more-details.png)